Last update: Mai 2014

 The sexual reproduction for all living organisms, except for bacteria, takes place especially through the formation and recombination of germ cells (sperm cells and egg cells).
 A new genome originates from the composition between paternal and maternal genotypes.
 The term “cloning” is in contrast a form of asexual or vegetative multiplying, in which the genome of the respective organism is duplicated.
 In the process of cloning, there is no reorganization (recombination) of genes; rather a nearly or even completely identical genetic “copy” of the original organism arises.
-Beside sexual reproduction, cloning is a usual way of reproduction for many lower animals and for most plants.
+Beside sexual reproduction, cloning is a usual way of reproduction for many invertebrates and for most plants.
 The natural occurrence of identical twins (monozygotic twinning) in humans is also considered a form of identical multiple formation, yet it occurs only in the context of sexual reproduction.

 What is research cloning or therapeutic cloning?

 Different methods are summarized under the term “research cloning” or “therapeutic cloning” such as cell nuclear transfer, the reprogramming of differentiated cells and embryo splitting.